-SAIPA, in conjunction with the Finance and Accounting Services Sector Education and Training Authority (Fasset), facilitates a 12-week preparation course for registered candidates writing the PE exam.
+SAIPA, facilitates a 18-week Project Achiever course for candidates writing the PE assessment.
 Learn more here.

-On successfully passing the PE exam, you will need to complete the SAIPA application forms in order to become a member under your category of specialisation.
+On successfully declared competent in the PE assessment, you will need to pay the membership fee and become a member under your category of specialisation.

 SAIPA’s Project Achiever

 Benefits of being a SAIPA Member

 - Become part of a network of over 10 000 like-minded members in the accounting profession

 - Have access to regular CPD events to keep you up to date with the latest information in your area of expertise

 - Access exclusive member benefits, negotiated just for you

 - Obtain international recognition through SAIPA affiliations with international accounting institutes, enabling you to practice in affiliate countries